Case study—Reuters Next

 As a member of the Reuters Digital Design team, I worked with an incredibly talented group of folks on building Reuters Next.
 I was brought in during the later phases of the project and tasked with helping the team gear up for the public unveiling.
-The project was ultimately cancelled in summer 2013.
-This is a recap of my experience.
+The project was ultimately cancelled in October 2013.

 One of the first projects I took part in was the design of the sites market data pages.
 Our UX designers had constructed scalable templates which could be used for a number of markets, companies, indicies, commodities and so forth.
 We worked in iterative cycles as new design problems reared their heads, continuously refining the experience.

-As key components to the company’s business model, market data pages were meticuously reviewed for accuracy, both internally and across team lines.
+As key components to the company’s business model, market data pages were meticuously reviewed for accuracy.
 Charts, diagrams, tables, and graphs were designed for a range of scenarios.
 As I mentioned, scalability and consistency were at the forefront of our thinking, and by iterating between UI and UX problems on a daily basis, we could quickly hustle towards our goals.

 In addition to working on a range of market data initiatives, I also led an effort to develop and maintain a web style guide in order to promote design consistency.
 I believe strongly that the best design solutions occur when designers follow rules, and as a designer it is often critical to construct those rules yourself.

-When I had joined the team, a strong aesthetic respective of the Reuters brand was already in place — not to mention one that elevated the brand through its modern and refined use of color coupled with strong typography.
-However, after zooming in it was clear that through deliberate refinement our team could benefit from spending some time up-front constructing our own set of rules, and in turn, ultimately spend less time coralling pixels in Photoshop.
+When I had joined the team, an aesthetic respective of the Reuters brand was already in place—not to mention one that elevated the brand through its modern and refined use of color coupled with strong typography.
+However, after zooming in it was clear that through deliberate refinement our team could benefit from spending some time constructing our own set of rules, and in turn, ultimately spend less time coralling pixels.

 Designing for iOS 7